lucagrulla/cw/README.md

         Args:
         <group>     The log group name.
         [<stream>]  The log stream name.
 Use \* for tail all the group streams.
-        [<start>]   The start time.
-Passed as either UTC or human-friendly format.
-The human-friendly version accepts a number of hours and mninutes ago from now.
-Use 'h' to identify                 hours. 'm' to identify minutes. i.e. 4h30m If a timestamp is passed (format: hh[:mm]) it is expanded to today at the given time.
-Full format: 2017-02-27[T09:00[:00]].
+        [<start>]   The UTC start time.
+Passed as either date/time or human-friendly format.
+The human-friendly format accepts the number of hours and minutes prior to the present.
+Denote hours with 'h' and minutes with 'm' i.e. 80m, 4h30m.
+If time is passed (format: hh[:mm]) it is expanded to today at the given time.
+Full available date/time format: 2017-02-27[T09:00[:00]].
-        [<end>]     The end time.
-Passed as either UTC or human-friendly format.
-The human-friendly version accepts a number of hours and mninutes ago from now.
-Use 'h' to identify                    hours. 'm' to identify minutes. i.e. 4h30m.
-If a timestamp is passed (format: hh[:mm]) it is expanded to today at the given time.
-Full format: 2017-02-27[T09:00[:00].
+        [<end>]     The UTC start time.
+Passed as either date/time or human-friendly format.
+The human-friendly format accepts the number of hours and minutes prior to the present.
+Denote hours with 'h' and minutes with 'm' i.e. 80m, 4h30m.
+If time is passed (format: hh[:mm]) it is expanded to today at the given time.
+Full available date/time format: 2017-02-27[T09:00[:00]]
     ```

 ## Examples